Cancer knows no

 every day

-The Garden of Hope is being built as a memorial to those who have died of cancer and to those who have survived the disease.
-Located on the north side of Sunrise Highway just west of Old Mill Road, the Garden of Hope will consist of an assortment of flowers and other foliage.
+The Garden of Hope is a memorial to those who have died of cancer and to those who have survived the disease.
+Located on the north side of Sunrise Highway just west of Old Mill Road, the Garden of Hope consist of an assortment of flowers and other foliage.

 This Webpage is provided